-That is, if you don’t mind the bleating of a few sheep or the neighing of a few horses.
-However, most of us will agree, those natural noises trump the artificial sounds of traffic and nightclubs any day.
+That is if you don’t mind the bleating of a few sheep or the neighing of a few horses.
+However, most of us will agree that those natural noises trump the artificial sounds of traffic and nightclubs any day.

 Booking a stay at an Iceland farm doesn’t mean you won’t be able to visit popular sites.
 In fact, many of the farms are just a short drive away from famous landmarks.